aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/tutorials/dataProduct/README.md

 ![Full Lineage](./images/marquez_full_lineage.png)

-## Data Producer without Using DF API
+## Data Producer without Using DM API

-It is possible to use the opinionated data fabric approach and create data assets without using the `data asset` API.
+It is possible to use the opinionated Data Management approach and create data assets without using the `data asset` API.
 This is done as follows:

-1. Create your DataZone asset using the `DF_Profile_Form` metadata form for further instructions visit DataZone [User Guide](https://docs.aws.amazon.com/datazone/latest/userguide/create-data-asset-manually.html).
+1. Create your DataZone asset using the `DM_Profile_Form` metadata form for further instructions visit DataZone [User Guide](https://docs.aws.amazon.com/datazone/latest/userguide/create-data-asset-manually.html).
 Save the id of the newly created asset.
 2. Construct your data lineage using the asset id you saved from the previous step.
 We support [OpenLineage Object Model](https://openlineage.io/docs/spec/object-model) for our Lineage.
-3. Publish an event to the DF event bus in the Hub account that contains the lineage information. you will need the to set the following information for the event for the dataLineage module to pickup the event
+3. Publish an event to the DM event bus in the Hub account that contains the lineage information. you will need the to set the following information for the event for the dataLineage module to pickup the event
-    * `eventBus`: `<DF Hub Event Bus Arn>`
+    - `eventBus`: `<DM Hub Event Bus Arn>`
-    * `detail-type`: `DF>com.aws.df.hub.dataLineage>ingestion>request`
+    - `detail-type`: `DM>com.aws.dm.hub.dataLineage>ingestion>request`
-    * `source`: `com.aws.df.hub.dataLineage`
+    - `source`: `com.aws.dm.hub.dataLineage`